waletayo/rent-app/README.md

 Clone the repository git clone https://github.com/waletayo/rent-app.git Change into the directory cd rent-app
-Install all required dependencies with npm install Start the application with npm run dev
+Install all required dependencies with npm install Start the application with nodemon

 Testing
 Run Test with npm test command